drtchops/Archipelago/worlds/tracker/docs/apworld-integration.md

 # APWorld integration

-This document describes the changes you need to make to fully integrate your APWorld with Universal Tracker.
+This document describes the changes you need to make to fully integrate your APWorld with Universal Tracker (UT).
 It assumes you are already familiar with the basics of how UT works.
 If you haven't already, read through the [re-gen-passthrough](re-gen-passthrough.md) document.

 The examples listed in this document are high-level.
 For reference implementations for these different features take a look at the [UT Integration Library](https://discord.com/channels/731205301247803413/1367996449270530080/1367997223991902219) thread in the AP discord.

 ## Providing information during generation

 UT does not have access to the seed used during the original generation.
 This means that any randomization that is not a direct result of YAML options or AP items will not be the same when UT runs and must be provided in slot data.
-This can include entrance rando (GER or otherwise), level order, starting location, or any similar options that don't use items directly.
+This can include entrance rando, level order, starting location, or similar options that don't use items directly.

-Best practice is to store these random results on your world instance and pass them into the result of `fill_slot_data`.
+Best practice is to pass these randomized results into `fill_slot_data`.

 ```python
     def fill_slot_data(self) -> dict[str, Any]: